Women in conservatism in the United States: Goldwater campaign

-A major source of conservative women's activism was in Southern California in the 1950s and 1960s, particularly in Orange County, California.
-Female conservative activists organized around their opposition to internationalism, Communism and the welfare state.
-These women mainly consisted of "suburban warriors," or middle class housewives who feared that their Christian nation was under attack.
-Increasing Cold War tensions and fears of Communism allowed for these women to mobilize groups such as the John Birch Society and the American Civil Liberties Union to pursue their political agendas.
-They eventually backed politician Barry Goldwater and successfully campaigned for him to become the presidential candidate for the Republican Party in 1964.
-However, Goldwater lost the national election to Lyndon Johnson in a landslide.
+A significant source of conservative women's activism was in southern California in the 1950s and 1960s, particularly in Orange County, California.
+Female conservative activists organized around their opposition to internationalism, Communism, and the welfare state.
+These women mainly consisted of "suburban warriors," or middle-class housewives who feared Christian values in America were under attack.
+Female conservative activists in southern California harnessed the preexisting culture of volunteerism and civic engagement, which largely revolved around women and their schedules, to mobilize for their causes.
+Increasing Cold War tensions and fears of Communism allowed these women to mobilize groups such as the John Birch Society and the American Civil Liberties Union to pursue their political agendas.
+Many women first found political community in Republican women's clubs.
+The Republican Party of the time emphasized inherent differences between the sexes, and its sex-segregated local organizations provided a political network for conservative suburban women.

+Conservative women, particularly those in grassroots organizations, supported Arizona Senator Barry Goldwater and successfully campaigned for him to become the presidential candidate for the Republican Party in 1964.
+Many women were mobilized in support of Goldwater's primary campaign after reading A Choice Not an Echo, a pro-Goldwater book written by young female conservative activist Phyllis Schlafly.
+Grassroots activists, many of them women, were crucial to the conservative Goldwater's victory in the Republican primary over liberal Republican Nelson Rockefeller, particularly in the crucial state of California.
+However, Goldwater lost the national election to incumbent Democratic president Lyndon Johnson in a landslide.
 Still, his nomination illustrated the shift from moderation to more hardline stances in many members of the Republican Party.
 His campaign also showcased the success of conservative grassroots organizations and mobilization.